STAY SAFE DURING AN OUTAGE

 Be Prepared Just In Case

 Douglas Electric’s mission is to provide members with reliable service - day and night.
-Employees are constantly at work maintaining equipment, removing trees from rights-of-way, and upgrading the Cooperative’s power system.
+Employees are constantly at work maintaining equipment, removing trees from right-of-ways, and upgrading the Cooperative’s power system.

 We have developed a list of suggestions that can help you during the long hours of an outage.